tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxML.md

 To create a bootable QSPI NOR with boot stream only (file name see above)

-Example for U-Boot, booting from SD-Card:
+Example for U-Boot, booting from SD card:

 ```
 # SPI-NOR @ FlexSPI, offset 0